Last Updated on

 5. Noodle It Up

 Every child loves noodles!
 And if you are worried about it being unhealthy here is an extremely simple and healthy recipe of yummy homemade noodles that your toddler will enjoy even every day.
+Whole wheat noodles, rice noodles, and vermicelli noodles are good and healthy options.
 This won’t even take much time to cook, and the best part is, you can incorporate some healthy vegetables into it which your toddler would refuse to take otherwise!

 - Unsalted plain noodles

 - Finely chopped carrots, beans and bell paper